shawn-nyk/tp/docs/DeveloperGuide.md

 #### Adding a company

-1. Adding a company called garena with its non-optional relevant fields such as address being 201 Victoria St, email being GarenaHires@garena.com and phone number being 65093545
+1. Adding a company called garena with its non-optional relevant fields such as address being `201 Victoria St`, email being `garenaHires@garena.com` and phone number being `65093545`

    1. Prerequisites: Garena not already added in Internhunter.